1wheel/talks/vis×ai/README.md

 min(vis, ml, software)
 https://pair-code.github.io/interpretability/uncertainty-over-space/

-colaberate!
+collaborate!
 don't just ask for data
-get in the inner loop/be able to run experminent
+get in the inner loop/be able to run experiment

-need to have lots of contact with ideas! most vis things won't help
+need to have lots of contact with ideas! most potential interactive vis requires too much work to make. more fundamentally, need to immerse yourself in the ideas and internalize them to find where you can bend rules/data/make new data

+distill has sliders, distill is good. i want to make something good, so i'll make some sliders? https://arxiv.org/pdf/2001.08361 information density key — only add interaction when you're stuck

 https://pair-code.github.io/tiny-transformers/decision-boundary/08-animate-vocab-embed/
 https://pair-code.github.io/tiny-transformers/decision-boundary/14-rasp-hand-weights/